Faculty and Staff Directory

 Office #: Crown Center 509

-Elizabeth Fraterrigo (Ph.D., Loyola University Chicago, 2004; B.A., University of Illinois, 1993) is an associate professor of history at Loyola University Chicago where she teaches courses in public history, United States women’s and gender history, twentieth-century popular culture, and material culture.
-She was previously assistant professor of history at the University of Nevada, Las Vegas.
+Elizabeth Fraterrigo (Ph.D., Loyola University Chicago, 2004; B.A., University of Illinois, 1993) is an Associate Professor of History & Public History Graduate Director at Loyola University Chicago where she teaches courses in Public History, United States women’s and gender history, twentieth-century popular culture, and material culture.
+She was previously Assistant Professor of history at the University of Nevada, Las Vegas.

 Fraterrigo’s first book, Playboy and the Making of the Good Life in Modern America (Oxford University Press, 2009), examined transformations in gender, popular culture, and consumption in postwar America.
 She is currently engaged in her next book project, researching the media reform campaigns of the National Organization for Women and other feminist groups in the 1960s and 1970s.
 She is also at work on a study of the intersection of museum exhibition practices, historic preservation, urban history, and memory.
 Fraterrigo’s articles and reviews have appeared in the Journal of Urban History, The Public Historian, Reviews in American History, American Historical Review, Journal of the Illinois State Historical Society,and the Washington Post.